 The Sheffield made pocket knives and other items on this page are all made using the walnut from Lee Enfield rifle butts.
 The Sheffield knife made by one of Sheffield's finest knife makers has a blade which has been developed over the centuries and is still in use today.
 It’s an exceptional opportunity to own a piece of our British heritage.
 The Lee Enfield has been around during some crucial moments in British history - some glorious and some not so glorious and in it’s own quite right can be said to be as iconic and emblem of our wars as the Spitfire.
 The sgian dubhs made with it are on our other web site http://www.sheffield-gb.com

-Click on the image to go to the site with our latest news on.
-It contains details of new products which are coming along this year.
+Click on the image left to go to our site with our latest news on.

 The Lee Enfield traces it’s roots back to 1888 when the British army adopted a rifle created by James P. Lee.
 For over three hundred years up to the middle of WW2 walnut was the favoured wood for rifle butts.
 It’s a beautifully toned wood.
 These particular items were produced for wartime contracts and manufactured by H. Morris & Co of Glasgow.
 They were unissued and stored every since.
 The Lee Enfield was with British soldiers in battles from the Somme to the storming of the Normandy beaches.
 Again as with all our wood it’s difficult to find and in limited supply.
 We have used the wood to to produce truly superb heritage items each one unique in it’s own way.
 The British army early in WW2 abandoned walnut and moved to easier to obtain woods like Birch.